-- have a trading address within the Derbyshire Dales - operate from business premises - be in one of the following sectors; hospitality (including visitor attractions, activity providers and accommodation), farm diversification, manufacturing, engineering, knowledge based and creative and digital sector.
-Service and construction sector businesses may be eligible to apply if 50% or more of their turnover is derived from business to business transactions. - be able to evidence trading for a minimum of 12 months at the time of application (businesses trading for less than a year may apply to the Business Start-Up Programme) - fall into one of the following categories: registered as a limited company, a sole trader, a partnership or a limited liability partnership.
-Businesses must see exclusions
+- have a trading address within the Derbyshire Dales - operate from business premises and employ 2 or more Full Time Equivalent (FTE) staff (excluding directors) - be in either the manufacturing or engineering sectors - be able to evidence trading for a minimum of 36 months at the time of application - fall into one of the following categories: registered as a limited company; a sole trader; a partnership or limited liability partnership.
+Businesses must be registered either on Companies House or with HMRC and have a Unique Tax Reference Number

-- be registered either on Companies House or with HMRC and have a Unique Tax Reference Number - be able to demonstrate it has sufficient financial resources available to cashflow the project and can provide the required match funding from its own funds; and - the business must represent the applicant's primary source of income.
+- be able to demonstrate the business has sufficient financial resources available to cashflow the project and can provide the required match funding from its own funds; and - the business must represent the applicant's primary source of income.